 “Oh man, that’s so cool.
 Gimme the binoculars.
-Hey, do you think he has a knife to cut it up?
+Hey, do you think he has a knife to skin it and cut it up?
 Oh . . . no, that won’t be necessary.
-Looks like he’s going to eat it whole, skin and all.
-Well, I guess it’ll still taste the same.”
+Looks like he’s going to eat the whole thing, skin and all.
+Well, I guess it’ll still taste as good.”

 “Am I actually supposed to feel them, or is it more like something that just happens without you knowing about it?
-Aren’t emotions just for girls anyway, and not for us guys?” he queried of Adam one day.
+Aren’t emotions just for girls anyway?” he queried of Adam one day.

-Either way, this issue became William’s stumbling block as he failed again and again to convince his dates to let him feel their breasts, or remove even a single item of clothing.
-It seemed that unless he felt something more deeply for them he was stuck at first base; this was confusing and confounding to William.
+Either way, this issue became William’s stumbling block as he failed again and again to convince his dates to let him feel their breasts or remove even a single item of clothing.
+It seemed that unless he felt something more deeply for them, he was stuck at first base; this confused and confounded William.

 It didn’t take William long to cotton on to what was needed, however.
 He began to fabricate lies about what he was feeling in order to coax his female quarry into bed.
 Most of the time, of course, his insincere emotional confessions were seen through, and they would often be followed by a sharp slap on the cheek, or a cynical verbal insult.

-After successfully finishing high school, William took a short technical college course to qualify as a chef’s assistant.
-“Everyone has to eat every day, right?”
-William rationalized.
-“There’s always going to be work available, and a little money to be made, helping out in a kitchen wherever I go.”
+After successfully finishing high school in 2015, William took a short technical college course to qualify as a chef’s assistant.
+“There’s always going to be work available, and a little money to be made, helping out in a kitchen wherever I go; everyone has to eat every day, right?”
+William rationalized.”
 With this simple money-making skill under his belt, William was ready to set out on his globe-trotting adventures.

 William had taken to snowboarding like a duck to water, and after only a few years he was an expert.
-Joining the snowboarding circuit was simple for William, and the trail was easy to follow.
+Joining the snowboarding circuit was simple, and the trail was easy to follow.
 Wherever he went there were like-minded, free-spirited travelers who would give him advice that would help him on his quest.

 It was during his first world travel adventure that William discovered another passion: tattooing and body piercing.
-In every place he stopped William would find the most respected practitioner of these art forms, and add to his rapidly growing collection.
+In every place he stopped, William would find the most respected practitioner of these art forms and add to his rapidly growing collection.
 Small strategically placed tattoos quickly gave way to extensive elaborate designs.
 In just six months he had both arms fully tattooed, and he’d progressed to working on his lower legs.
-His first piercing, in his left ear lobe, had been acquired—much to Mrs Chu’s horror—at home in New Eden on his fifteenth birthday.
+His first piercing, in his left ear lobe, had been acquired—much to Mrs. Chu’s horror—at home in New Eden on his fifteenth birthday.
 By the time he turned twenty, William had five piercings in each ear, two in his lower lip, one in each eyebrow, and a sizable stud through the middle of his tongue.
-He also had a number of piercings that never saw the light of day, and which Mrs Chu would have had a conniption over if she ever found out about them.
+He also had several piercings that never saw the light of day, and which Mrs. Chu would have had a conniption over if she ever found out about them.

 On the first of William’s world travels he was absent from New Eden for a little under three years.
 He travelled extensively throughout the USA and Canada, then found his way to New Zealand and Australia during the northern summer.
-From there it was Japan for a season, then Europe absorbed his attention for quite some time, with so many ski-slopes to explore, and so many fascinating people and cultures to experience.
+From there it was a brief stint in Japan, then to Europe, which absorbed his attention for quite some time, with so many ski-slopes to explore, and so many fascinating people and cultures to experience.

-William then journeyed to South America where he found incredible rugged mountain ranges, but was disappointed that there was no way to ascend most of them.
-He even took a brief tour to Antarctica, but again the spectacular icy peaks were impossible to scale, so his dream of snowboarding these pristine slopes was unattainable.
+William then journeyed to South America where he found incredible rugged mountain ranges but was disappointed that there was no way to ascend them.
+He even took a brief tour to Antarctica, but again the spectacular icy peaks were impossible to climb, so his dream of snowboarding these pristine slopes was unattainable.
 Around the globe he went, chasing winter wonderlands from north to south, and back again.

 William became disillusioned about being a member of the human race that was causing this global catastrophe, and he vowed to change his ways.
 William also had to admit, finally, that the sometimes frankly psychotic rantings of his mother on the issue of climate change and global warming were actually entirely accurate.
 As he started to piece this disturbing puzzle of global destruction together, he made a resolution to help save the earth and its snowfields; he decided he was going to use his life to make a difference.

 In early February of 2018, William finally found his dream slope.
-He was in the far north of India, where the borders with Pakistan become somewhat vague and often disputed.
+He was in the far north of India where the borders with Pakistan become somewhat vague and often disputed.
 He’d joined up with a duo of base-jumpers and their support crew who were filming a documentary that was being heavily sponsored by one of the jumpers’ wealthy families.
-Much like William, the two were determined to find the ultimate thrill—in their case the perfect base-jump—the one final experience that would put an end to all of their seeking . . . or at least that's what they believed.
+Much like William, the two filmmakers were determined to find and document the ultimate thrill—in their case the perfect base-jump—the one final experience that would put an end to all their seeking . . . or at least that's what they told themselves.

 The team was fully equipped with a specially modified helicopter that could ascend to the altitudes of this highest of mountain ranges, the Himalaya.
 William had spotted his perfect slope during a reconnaissance flight a few days before, and the crew happily dropped him off on the way to their jump site.

 When William finally reached the tree line and his perfect run ended, he howled and whooped for joy, and then . . . he felt empty inside.
 What now?
 He’d scaled his highest peak, his Everest.
-He’d achieved his life’s ultimate goal, and now he felt completely empty.
-He felt so empty, in fact, it felt like he was hollow.
+He’d achieved his life’s ultimate goal, and now he felt completely bereft.
+In fact, he felt so empty it was like he was hollow inside.
 Life felt more meaningless than it had ever felt before this supposedly perfect moment.

 What the hell do I do now?

-William returned to New Eden City, to the Lower East Side, to Mrs Chu and the other residents of Eldridge Street, and we all welcomed him home enthusiastically.
+William returned to New Eden City, to the Lower East Side, to Mrs. Chu and the other residents of Eldridge Street, and we all welcomed him home enthusiastically.
 None of us was game to say so directly, but William was clearly different.
 Before he’d left on his travels William had always been bright and breezy; cheering everyone up had always been his number one priority.
 Keeping it light and bubbly was his trademark.
-Now, William carried a heaviness around with him, and he was frequently difficult to communicate with.
+Now, William carried around with him a heaviness, and he was frequently difficult to communicate with.
 We would even find William sitting silently doing nothing at all, deeply lost in thought.

 “We have to start at the top and dismantle the whole destructive colossus by pulling out its root, otherwise there’s no way we can make even the slightest bit of difference.
-We have to treat the cause, rather than working at the level of effect.”
-That path was proving to be painstakingly slow and impossibly difficult; a task beyond the scope of millions of good-hearted individuals, including Mrs Chu, who were dedicating their lives to it.
+We have to treat the cause, rather than the effect.”
+That path was proving to be painstakingly slow and impossibly difficult; a task beyond the scope of millions of good-hearted individuals, including Mrs. Chu, who were dedicating their lives to it.